SICP

 Ex 2.86

-The changes here are not quite as difficult to introduce as it may appear, but doing so may reveal hidden flaws in the system if it hasn’t been built up properly.
-I ended up rewriting a lot of the earlier exercises thanks to bugs detected while implementing this feature.
+The changes here, while extensive, are not quite as difficult to implement as it may appear.
+However, doing so may reveal hidden flaws in the system if it hasn’t been built up robustly.
+I ended up rewriting a lot of the earlier exercises thanks to bugs detected while completing this one.

 In short, we need to change all internal procedures that use math in the complex system to ones that use generic operations.
 This change needs to be implemented at the level of the rectangular